orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 __Sunday, December 31, 2023__

-[NOTE: THIS IS A PREVIEW, AND AS OF 2023-12-17, THIS VERSION OF ORBEON FORMS HASN'T BEEN RELEASED.]
+__THIS IS A PREVIEW, AND AS OF 2023-12-17, THIS VERSION OF ORBEON FORMS HASN'T BEEN RELEASED.__

 Today we released Orbeon Forms 2023.1!
 This release is absolutely packed with new features and bug-fixes!